smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_FR.md

       x-ngsi:
         type: Property
     standing_capacity:
-      description: 'Describes the passenger standing capacity of the vehicle corresponding to this observation.'
+      description: Describes the passenger standing capacity of the vehicle corresponding to this observation.
       type: number
       x-ngsi:
         type: Property